What is your 2023 data strategy?

 If you need better visibility, you’re not alone.
 In fact, according to New Vantage’s 2023 Data and Analytics Leadership Survey, “93.9% of organizations are planning to increase their investments in data in the wake of potential economic uncertainty.”
 (New Vantage, 2023).

 While essential, implementing a needle-moving data strategy isn’t easy, and the Expert Insights Series was created to shed light on just that.
 In 2022, we hosted over a dozen PE partners, industry executives, and business luminaries to understand how they leverage data for growth.
-Below are the year’s best insights for successfully implementing your 2023 data resolutions.
+Below are the year’s best insights for successfully implementing your 2023 data strategies.

 Data Strategies for 2023: